Abibubble/ms3-the-bar-blade/README.md

     * This makes more sense than where I had them before, as the user won't know if they want to edit or delete a recipe until they've looked at it.
 3. The favicon files were throwing up errors in the console, as shown below.
     * I checked that the files I was including were correct, accoring to [Favicon.io](https://favicon.io/), which was where I got my favicon from.
-    * I then did a google search and found [this article on Medium](https://medium.com/@aurelien.delogu/401-error-on-a-webmanifest-file-cb9e3678b9f3) which suggested a possible fix.
+    * I then did a Google search and found [this article on Medium](https://medium.com/@aurelien.delogu/401-error-on-a-webmanifest-file-cb9e3678b9f3) which suggested a possible fix.
     * I added `crossorigin="use-credentials"` to my link for the webmanifest file, which fixed the console errors.
     * ![Favicon error](static/docs/img/favicon.png)
 4. The user couldn't view the Homepage without being logged in - which also meant that they couldn't log in.